CL-CHEN-Lab/User_interface_for_Kronos_scRT/README.md

      Twidth = Kronos.scRT::Twidth(Fit_Data)

      Kronos.scRT::Twidth_barplot(Variability = Var,Twidth = Twidth)

  <p align="center">
 <img  src="https://github.com/CL-CHEN-Lab/User_interface_for_Kronos_scRT/blob/main/img/TW.png" width="400">
 </p>

+#### 1.2 Shell

+The same analysis can be run from command line as follows.

+To trim and map our data we used the command Kronos fastqtoBAM

+    Kronos fastqtoBAM -O /dir_to_fastq/SRR6491868_1.fastq,/dir_to_fastq/SRR6491869_1.fastq,..,/dir_to_fastq/SRR6491908_1.fastq \
+    -i /dir_to_bowtie2_index/mm10 \
+    -o fastqtoBAM_output_directory \
+    -c 6

+inside the output folder we will find the following sub-folders:
+  - FastqToBamMetrics, containing some quality control metrics
+  - trimmed, containing our trimmed data
+  - BAM, containing our mapped data

+To create the bins needed for the copy number calling we use Kronos binning

+    Kronos binning -R /dir_to_reference_genome/mm10.fa \
+    -o binning_output_directory \
+    -i /directory_to_bowtie2_index/mm10 \
+    -d /fastqtoBAM_output_directory/BAM/ \
+    -c 6

+To calculate the CNV tracks and the PerCell file we use Kronos CNV

+    Kronos CNV -D /fastqtoBAM_output_directory/BAM/ \
+    -B binning_output_directory/bins \
+    -o CNV_output_directory \
+    -C Chromosome_size_file \
+    -c 6 -e MsESC -g MsESC -p 2

+The outputs of this command are two files: MsESC_scCNV.tsv and MsESC_PerCell.csv

+As before we can impose its cycling stage to each cell using the metadata here deposeted.

+    Kronos WhoIsWho -F CNV_output_directory/MsESC_PerCell.csv \
+    -W Metadata.tsv \
+    -o WhoIsWho_output_directory

+that will create a phased_MsESC_PerCell.csv file that will be used as an input of Kronos diagnostic.
+Since in this case there is no interactive session, the factors to correct the S-phase progression have to be provided using the -f and -s options.

+    Kronos diagnostic -f WhoIsWho_output_directory/phased_MsESC_PerCell.csv \
+    -o diagnostic_output_directory -f 0.889 -s 1

+We are now ready to calculate scRT tracks, pseudo-bulk RT and variability files.

+    Kronos RT -F WhoIsWho_output_directory/phased_MsESC_PerCell.csv \
+    -T CNV_output_directory/MsESC_scCNV.tsv \
+    -C Chromosome_size_file \
+    -B 200Kb \
+    -o RT_output_directory \
+    -f Mouse_data \
+    -S diagnostic_output_directory/settings.txt

+And optionally resize a reference RT for comparison

+    Kronos RefRT -R ReferenceRT.tsv \
+    -N Referece # the name that will be used in the plots -G MsESC # the same group name of your data
+    -B RT_output_directory/Mouse_data_bins.rds
+    -o RefRT_output_directory
+    -f Mouse

+We have now everything to obtain our plots

+- Correlation plots

+      Kronos Corr -F RT_output_directory/MsESC_calculated_replication_timing_200Kb.tsv,RefRT_output_directory/Mouse_reference_replication_timing_200kb.tsv \
+      -f Ms_bulk_vs_pseudobulk
+      -o Corr_output_directory

+- scPlots

+      Kronos scPlots -R RT_output_directory/MsESC_calculated_replication_timing_200Kb.tsv \
+      -C RT_output_directory/MsESC_single_cells_CNV_200Kb.tsv \
+      -E RefRT_output_directory/Mousere_ference_replication_timing_200kb.tsv \
+      -r chr1:2800000-12800000 \
+      -o scPlot_output_directory

+- TW plots

+      Kronos compare TW -F /Users/sgnan/Desktop/TestRT/MsESC_variability.tsv \
+      -o compare_TW_output_directory

 #### Tutorial 2

 To give a more comprhesive idea of Kronos scRT potential a bigger dataset form <a href="https://www.nature.com/articles/s41467-022-30043-x" title="(Gnan et al. 2022)">(Gnan et al. 2022) </a> is provided with this package.

     SingleCell=Kronos.scRT::MCF7_subpop1

+#### 2.1 R-package

 Using the diagnostic function we can dived S-phase cells from G1/G2 cells selecting a buffer reagin between the low variability G1/G2-phase cells and the two arms made of high variability S-phase cells.